V4Fire/Client/src/components/form/b-select/README.md

 < b-select :dataProvide = 'MyProvider' | @onActionChange = console.log($event)
 ```

-If a provider returns a dictionary, it will be mapped on the component
-(you can pass the complex property path using dots as separators).
+When a provider returns a dictionary, it gets mapped onto the component.
+To pass a complex property path, you can use dots as separators.

-If a key from the response is matched with a component method, this method will be invoked with a value from this key
-(if the value is an array, it will be spread to the method as arguments).
+If a key from the response corresponds to a component method, this method will be invoked using the value from that key.
+If the value is an array, it will be spread to the method as separate arguments.

+Provider should not return any properties which are in the component props list (marked with @prop decorator), they won't be updated.

 ```
 {